bot4s/telegram/README.md

 ```

-## Not supported yet
-  - Self-signed certificates (usable, but must issue certificates yourself)

 ## Webhooks vs Polling
-Both methods are supported.
+Both methods are fully supported.
 Polling is by far the easiest method, and can be used locally without any additional requirements.
 Polling has been radically improved, it doesn't flood the server and it's very fast.
 Using webhooks requires a server (it won't work on your laptop).
-Self signed certificates ~~wont work~~ are supported now since August 29th, see the API [not so recent changes](https://core.telegram.org/bots/api#recent-changes).
+Self-signed certificates are supported, but you must issue the certificates yourself.

 ## Bonus (or how to turn a spare phone into a Telegram Bot)
 Beside the usual ways, I've managed to run FlunkeyBot successfully on a Raspberry Pi 2, and most notably on an old Android (4.1.2) phone with a broken screen.